crabIsNotAvailable/TVMovieApp/README.md

 # TVMovieApp

-This is a mock streaming app for movies created via TV2's API endpoint "https://ai.play.tv2.no/v4/feeds/page_01jwxh2p1me02sbhyxmht24cbp".
+This is a mock streaming app for movies created via TV2's API endpoint: https://ai.play.tv2.no/v4/feeds/page_01jwxh2p1me02sbhyxmht24cbp

 The backend is written with .NET, and the frontend has four different applications: